vbleal/vbleal/README.md

 ### What defines me:

-- 📊 **Data Scientist and Expert in Financial Risks**: Delving into the numbers to find stories and solutions.
+- 🤖 **AI Enthusiast & Researcher in GenAI and LLMs**: Exploring the potential of Artificial Intelligence and Large Language Models to drive innovation.
-- 🌎 **Global Experience**: Leadership of teams in the financial sector at an international level.
+- 📊 **Data Scientist & Machine Learning Practitioner**: Turning complex data into actionable insights, with a strong foundation in Data Science and ML.
-- 🤖 **Passionate about AI**: At the forefront of research on advanced AI technologies.
+- 🌎 **Global Perspective**: Experienced in leading diverse, cross-functional teams on tech-driven projects worldwide.
-- 📚 **Continuous Learning**: With a solid academic background ranging from Physics to Artificial Intelligence.
+- 📚 **Lifelong Learner**: A strong academic background spanning Data Science, ML, and GenAI.
-- 🌱 **Community Contributor**: Committed to sharing knowledge and promoting growth in the technological and financial fields.
+- 🌱 **Active Community Contributor**: Passionate about knowledge sharing and fostering growth in the AI and tech communities.

 </details>